 Central concepts

-Mobius2 models are built around some central concepts like state variables, fluxes, parameters, etc. These are important both for understanding how existing models work and for builiding new models with the language.
+Mobius2 models are built around some central concepts like state variables, fluxes, parameters, etc. These are important to understand both for knowing how existing models work and for builiding new models with the language.

 This is an overview.
-More detailed documentation of how to create the below entities in the model language will be documented later.
+More detailed documentation of how to specify the below entities in the model language is documented on separate pages.

 Names and identifiers